ghudachek/Restaurant-Generator/README.md

 ## Project Description

-Restaurant Generator using Documenu to grab restaurants by zip-code searching.
-Will list name, cost scale, location and a link to the restaurants site.
-Also includes a like list to pick options from the generated list and allows you to randomize this list (for those who can never choose where to eat!)
+Restaurant Generator using API Documenu to grab restaurants by zip-code search.
+Restaurants will show name, website link,location, and money rating scale (from $-$$$$).
+Listed restaurants can be saved to your own liked list and randomized to generate "where you will eat tonight?" for those who can never choose!

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need
+API I will use: https://documenu.com/
+Code Snippet of Data Grab:

 ## Wireframes